RAY: Leadership is never quiting

 "Obviously, it is in my benefit.
 But we also we have to understand that cancer, not just multiple myeloma, is reaching epidemic proportions and we need to take action," she said.

-Have a question for Dr Shailesh?
-Ask or leave a comment below!
+Have a question for Dr Shailesh or want to leave a comment?